sturm-dev/ekiras/packages/decentralized-server/validate-purchase-ios/README.md

 docker rm <the-container-id>
 ```

-`and build and start docker app again`
+`and build and run docker app again`

 ---